mayanklearns/ai-agent-markdown-to-html-b2c3dd/README.md

 # Markdown to HTML Converter

-A static web application that converts Markdown content to beautifully rendered HTML with syntax highlighting for code blocks.
+A static web application that converts Markdown content to beautifully rendered HTML with syntax highlighting for code blocks, featuring a tabbed interface to switch between rendered preview and raw Markdown source.

 ## Description

 This project fetches a Markdown file (`input.md`), converts it to HTML using the marked.js library, and renders it in the browser with syntax highlighting powered by highlight.js.
-The application provides a clean, professional interface for displaying converted Markdown content.
+The application provides a clean, professional interface with tab navigation to view both the rendered HTML output and the original Markdown source.

 ## Features

 - 📝 **Markdown Conversion**: Converts Markdown to HTML using marked.js
 - 🎨 **Syntax Highlighting**: Beautiful code syntax highlighting with highlight.js
+- 📑 **Tab Switching**: Toggle between rendered HTML preview and raw Markdown source
 - 📱 **Responsive Design**: Mobile-friendly layout using Bootstrap 5
 - ⚡ **Fast Loading**: CDN-based libraries for optimal performance
 - 🎯 **Error Handling**: Graceful error messages if content fails to load